-Over the years, our work with individuals has taught us that no one is exempt from boundary violations.
+20 years working with professionals in need of remedial courses has taught us that no one is exempt from boundary violations.
 Each of us has personal vulnerabilities that can lead to bad decisions in certain situations, especially if we feel no one is watching us.
 And the more we deny this fact, the more at risk we are.

 Here’s another way of saying the same thing: